Boreas618/boreas618.github.io/posts/mira.md

 **Challenges**:

-* Non-fixed cache.
+* Non-fixed cache

-  > [!NOTE]
-  >
-  > 为什么说far memory的缓存架构是不固定的？我的理解是挑战在于如何利用DRAM作为缓存的灵活性。

   **Solution**: Separate the local cache into spaces dedicated to and configured for different program behaviors. **For sequential accesses**, a small directly mapped cache with a cache line size of multiple consecutive data elements is used. **For accesses with good locality but large working sets**, a relatively large set-associative cache is used.

-* [*Unique in a far-memory environment*] inefficient implementation of far-memory pointers and their dereferences will largely hurt application performance
+* [*Unique in a far-memory environment*] far-memory pointers and their dereferences

-  **Solution**: leveraging program behavior to turn as many dereferences into native memory loads as possible.
+  **Solution**: turn as many dereferences into native memory loads as possible by program behaviors.

-* [*Unique in a far-memory environment*] larger program scopes and more objects need to be potentially analyzed, as far-memory accesses are slower and local cache is larger than CPU cache.
+* [*Unique in a far-memory environment*] large program scopes and more objects to be potentially analyzed

-  **Solution**: performing **coarse-grained, cache-section-specific profiling** to narrow down program scopes and objects to those with the highest potential gain from further optimization.
+  **Solution**: performing **coarse-grained, cache-section-specific profiling** to narrow down program scopes and objects to those with the highest potential gain.

 ----

 **Mechanisms**: divide into different cache sections.

-**Policies**: configure

-* Cache section’s size
-* Cache structure (set-/full-associative)
-* Cache line size
-* Prefetching and eviction patterns
-* Communication method （one-/two-sided RDMA）
+**Policies**: configure cache section’s size, cache structure (set-/full-associative), cache line size, prefetching and eviction patterns, communication method （one-/two-sided RDMA）and so on.

 ## Mira